 OUR BODIES, OURSELVES

-The images in this series, which is named after the seminal 1968 text from the Boston Women’s Health Book Collective, feature individual women who appear pregnant and chained to an impeccably dressed mannequin – a stand-in for the judicial predilections of the (mostly) men who have been granted agency over women’s reproductive health care.
 The female subjects, which include the artist, run the gamut in terms of age, ethnicity, gender, and background.
 Each is meant to reflect a singular life as well as a collective imperative for personal freedom.

-Our Bodies, Ourselves serves as testimony to this particularly fraught moment in time.
+OUR BODIES, OURSELVES serves as testimony to this particularly fraught moment in time.
 As a growing body of work that will ultimately include the full and beautiful spectrum of all those who identify with womanhood, it is also a tool for countering the ideologies of the aggressors in this current assault on women’s rights.
 Their victory relies on the total disregard of varying perspectives, including Karotkin’s, which she, like all artists, asserts through her work, making the escalating infringements on women’s personal freedoms that are much harder to ignore.